SAP-samples/teched2022-IN264/exercises/ex1/README.md

     As result you should now see to entries/apps:

-    1. Task Center
+    - Task Center
-    2. Task Center Administration
+    - Task Center Administration

     <br>![](/exercises/ex1/images/lp_site_manager_content_manager_stc-apps.png)

-5. Select now all entries an press the **Add to My Content** button.
+5. Select now all entries and press the **Add to My Content** button.
-   If you now select the the first tab to validate the result, you should now identify the Task Center apps are added to the items list:
+   If you now select the first tab to validate the result, you should now identify the Task Center apps are added to the items list:

     <br>![](/exercises/ex1/images/lp_site_manager_my_content.png)

 6. The last step is now to create a group and the apps to the pre-defined "Everyone" role ([SAP Help documentation](https://help.sap.com/docs/Launchpad_Service/8c8e1958338140699bd4811b37b82ece/baeaf6ee364e48ac95dc09470281f174.html)).

-7. To enable the visibility of the SAP Task Center apps in the BTP Launchpad we need to create in the "Content Manager an new "Group".
+7. To enable the visibility of the SAP Task Center apps in the BTP Launchpad we need to create in the **Content Manager** an new **Group**.
    You can add new content by clicking the **+ New** button afterwards select **Group**:

     <br>![](/exercises/ex1/images/lp_site_manager_create_group.png)

-   Provide a name and a description and click (**Important**) in input field in the upper right corner, you will otherwise not see the apps.
+   Provide a title, description and click (**Important**) in input field in the upper right corner, you will otherwise not see the apps.
 Finally press for each app the **+** button and save your changes:

     <br>![](/exercises/ex1/images/lp_site_manager_group_add_apps.png)

-8. Assign now the SAP Task Center apps to "everyone" role, if u want to create a own "custom" role have a look in the [official SAP Help documentation](https://help.sap.com/docs/Launchpad_Service/8c8e1958338140699bd4811b37b82ece/baeaf6ee364e48ac95dc09470281f174.html) to follow the required steps.
+8. Assign now the SAP Task Center apps to "everyone" role, if u want to create an own "custom" role have a look in the [official SAP Help documentation](https://help.sap.com/docs/Launchpad_Service/8c8e1958338140699bd4811b37b82ece/baeaf6ee364e48ac95dc09470281f174.html) to follow the required steps.

     <br>![](/exercises/ex1/images/lp_site_manager_role_add_apps.png)

-9. The almost last step is now to create launchpad site by creating an new "site" in the "Site Manager".
+9. The last step is now to create launchpad site by creating a new **site** in the **Site Manager**.
-    Please navigate for this in the "Site Directory":
+    Please navigate to the **Site Directory** in order to do this:

     <br>![](/exercises/ex1/images/lp_site_manager_site_directory.png)